kyledrake/geoloqi-ruby/README.markdown

 Basic Usage
 ---
 Geoloqi uses OAuth2 for authentication, but if you're only working with your own account, you don't need to go through the authorization steps!
-Simply go to your account settings, click on "Connections" and copy the OAuth 2 Access Token.
+Simply go to your account settings on the [Geoloqi site](http://geoloqi.com), click on "Connections" and copy the OAuth 2 Access Token.
 You can use this token to run the following examples:

 	require 'geoloqi'
 	geoloqi = Geoloqi::Session.new :oauth_token => 'YOUR OAUTH2 TOKEN GOES HERE'